zapabob/ROCm/docs/install/linux/install-quick.md

 ## Reboot the system

-Loading the new driver requires a reboot of the system.
+Loading the new driver requires a system reboot.

 ```shell
 sudo reboot